Skip to main content

 end

 The hook receives a run target and must call suite.run exactly once.
-It wraps every test, test-scoped fixture setup and cleanup, suite fixture setup, and suite fixture cleanup.
+It wraps every test, test-scoped fixture setup and teardown, suite fixture setup, and suite fixture teardown.

 Fixture and matcher registrations made before suite.run are applied to that run: